nicfv/Me/www/posts/2026-08-10-orbit-idle.md

 However, not all hope is lost.
 In the past, I used a platform called [GameJolt](https://gamejolt.com/), and I am familiar with another one called [Itch.io](https://itch.io/), and I planned to host my games on both of those sites.

 The publishing step in the game development process was another grind.
 I had to write out a game description, controls, hashtags, and take some screenshots, video, and even create a game thumbnail.
 Luckily my `graphico` library is capable of the screenshots and [video](https://youtu.be/ImNcrLvZuF0), so that part was fairly easy.
 For the thumbnail, I got creative and temporarily altered my game code itself to hide the UI and render the title in large font.
 That way, I got a very authentic and distinct image of my game.
+I also posted to BlueSky to gather more attention for my game.

 Here are the final published results of *Orbit Idle*: